seanslma/maki/Python/Blog/ReadCSVPerf.md

 - For `datatime` values the dtype is `pl.Datetime`.

 The following options are tested:
 - default: without providing the dtypes parameter.
-Note that if some columns with float type has empty values, the data type will be parsed as string.
+Note that if some columns with `float` type have empty values, the data type will be parsed as `string` - not smart enough compared to `pyarrow.csv`.
   ```py
   import polars as pl
   pl.read_csv(file)